willnode/sleepy/README.md

 # all rate limit units below in miliseconds
-LIMIT_CAP=20000 # how much computation time is allowed before penalty kicks in LIMIT_INITIAL=20000 # initial weight for new visitors, usually you want this the same as limit cap LIMIT_IDLE_RATE=1 # how much weight per milisecond the limit rate is go down by no traffic LIMIT_SPEND_RATE=3 # how much weight per milisecond the limit rate is go up by server spending
+LIMIT_CAP=20000 # how much computation time is allowed before penalty kicks in LIMIT_INITIAL=20000 # initial weight for new visitors, usually you want this the same as limit cap LIMIT_IDLE_RATE=100 # how much weight per second the limit rate is go down by no traffic LIMIT_SPEND_RATE=3000 # how much weight per second the limit rate is go up by server time
 ```

 ## Design: Weight Scoring